 Fiona has worked in the cultural collections sector since 1998 including previous roles in management and research with Museums Australia (Victoria), the Cunningham Dax Collection and Maningrida Arts & Culture.
-Before this she worked with Rembarrnga and Dalabon speakers in the communities of Bulman and Beswick in southern Arnhem Land as a field linguist employed by the Katherine Regional Aboriginal Language Centre.
-In 2006 she was a guest-lecturer in Museology at the Reinwardt Academy, Amsterdam School of the Arts and since 2009 has been a regular contributor to courses on Aboriginal Art at Flinders University and the University of Adelaide.
+Her work has also encompassed museum-based education as a regular contributor to courses on Aboriginal Art at Flinders University and the University of Adelaide (since 2009) and Guest Lecturer in Museology at the Reinwardt Academy, Amsterdam School of the Arts (2006).
+Before this Fiona worked alongside Rembarrnga and Dalabon speakers in the communities of Bulman and Beswick in southern Arnhem Land as a field linguist employed by the Katherine Regional Aboriginal Language Centre.

 2003 Postgraduate Diploma of Museum Studies, Deakin University, Melbourne